semgrep/semgrep-docs/docs/semgrep-code/remove-duplicates.md

     <dt>Full scan</dt>
     <dd>Scans the repository in its entirety.
 It is recommended to perform full scans on mainline branches, such as `master` or `main`.
 This scan is performed on a scheduled basis.</dd>
     <dt>Diff-aware scan</dt>
     <dd>Diff-aware scans are performed on non-mainline branches, such as in pull requests and merge requests.
-Diff scans traverse the repository's files based on the commit where the branch diverged from the mainline branch (or diverged from the last commit that was fully scanned?)</dd>
+Diff-aware scans traverse the repository's files based on the commit where the branch diverged from the mainline branch (or diverged from the last commit that was fully scanned)</dd>
 </dl>

 ## Remove duplicate findings using Semgrep Cloud Platform